Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 • macrolides (Sumamed, Azithromycin).

-The first line drugs are penicillins.
-Amoxicillin, Amoxiclav or Augmentin is prescribed.
-Fluoroquinolones are antimicrobial agents a broad spectrum of action, used for intolerance or ineffectiveness of penicillins.
+The first-line drugs of choice are penicillins.
+Amoxicillin, Amoxiclav or Augmentin are prescribed.
+Fluoroquinolones are antimicrobials broad spectrum of action, used for intolerance or ineffectiveness of penicillins.
 Cephalosporins or macrolides are also prescribed as substitutes for penicillin intolerance.

-The dosage and duration of the course of antibiotic treatment is selected individually for each patient.
+The dosage and duration of antibiotic treatment is selected individually for each patient.

 Treatment with folk remedies

-Alternative treatment of otitis media is an extremely dubious measure that cannot replace a conservative drug therapy...
-Such methods can be used as additional, but only after consulting a doctor.
-It is important to remember that wrong treatment otitis media can lead to hearing loss.
+Traditional treatment of otitis media is an extremely dubious measure that cannot replace conservative drug therapy.
+Such methods can be used as additional ones, but only after consultation with a doctor.
+It's important to remember that incorrect treatment otitis media can lead to hearing loss.

-2. Place 5 large bay leaves in a bowl, pour over a glass hot water and boil for 20 minutes.
-Then cover with a lid, wrap with a towel and leave to infuse for another two hours.
-The remedy is taken in a tablespoon three times a day, at the same time instilling 2-3 drops into the inflamed ear.
+2. Place 5 large bay leaves in a bowl and pour over a glass hot water and boil for 20 minutes.
+Then cover with a lid, wrap in a towel and leave to steep for another two hours.
+The product is taken one tablespoon three times a day, while 2-3 drops are instilled into the inflamed ear.

-3. When the eardrum breaks out and pus is released, hydrogen peroxide is used, which is instilled with a pipette, or used in the form of an ear turunda.
-This helps to quickly clear the ear canal of purulent contents and avoid the transition of acute otitis media into a chronic disease.
+3. When the eardrum ruptures and pus is released, hydrogen peroxide is used, which is instilled with a pipette, or used in the form of an ear turunda.
+This helps to quickly clear the ear canal of purulent contents and avoid the transition of acute otitis into a chronic disease.

-The only one folk method used in modern medicine Is hydrogen peroxide.
-The tool has a number of limitations, and in rare cases it can provoke the development of complications, but it really effectively clears pus and prevents it from re-accumulating.
-However, it is recommended that you consult your doctor before using peroxide.
+The only one folk method, used in modern medicine- This is hydrogen peroxide.
+The product has a number of limitations, and in rare cases can provoke the development of complications, but it really effectively clears pus and prevents its re-accumulation.
+However, it is recommended to consult a doctor before using peroxide.

 Possible complications of the disease

-Despite the frightening symptoms, acute otitis media practically does not lead to hearing loss, if it is treated correctly and in a timely manner.
+Despite the frightening symptoms, acute otitis media practically does not lead to hearing loss if treated correctly and in a timely manner.

-Complications are characteristic of the advanced chronic form of the disease and are manifested:
+Complications are characteristic of an advanced chronic form of the disease and manifest themselves:

 • inflammation meninges(meningoencephalitis);